-Adler Graduate School strives to make our student outcome data accessible and transparent.
-Student outcomes are a collection of performance indicators and/or statements that clearly state the expected knowledge, skills, attitudes, and competencies that students are expected to acquire at an institution of higher education.
+Adler Graduate School strives to make our outcome data accessible and transparent.
+Progrm data allows us to critically analyze information about our activities, characteristics, and outcomes to improve its effectiveness, and/or to inform programming decisions for the purpose of improving student learning and development.
+Our student outcomes are a collection of performance indicators and/or statements that clearly state the expected knowledge, skills, attitudes, and competencies that students are expected to acquire at an institution of higher education.
 We collect and analyze data in three core areas that informs institutional decision-making, improvement planning, problem identification, curriculum planning, goal setting, faculty development, course revision, program review, and accountability.

 Student Learning Outcomes are used to assess student learning and to determine decisions we make regarding curriculum and student experiences.
 Please see our Student Learning Outcomes page to review our student learnng outcomes and our curricuum maps for each of our programs.

 - Program Learning Outcomes (Student learning outcomes state what students are expected to know or be able to do upon completion of a course or program).

 - Student Professional Development